ahouragorji/3D-Task-Assistant-Meta-Quest/README.md

 **Navigating steps**
 Use the **Next / Previous** buttons on the instruction panel to step through the plan.
 The arrow for each step appears in the correct location in your real environment; arrows for other steps are hidden.

-**Dismissing an arrow**
+**Dismissing an overlay**
-Pinch or poke any arrow to disintegrate it with a particle effect.
+Pinch or poke any arrow or hand gesture to disintegrate it with a particle effect.

 **Debug bounding boxes**
 Toggle the debug button to show the 3D bounding box wireframe around each detected object (rendered as cyan LineRenderers in Unity world space).